JosiasFurtado/JosiasFurtado/README.md

 - 🔭 I'm currently working with Typescript and NextJS at @Atados
 - 🌱 I'm currently learning UI/UX, logic and english.
-- 💬 Ask me about: tech, innovation, universe and anime.
+- 💬 Ask me about: tech, innovation, universe, paradoxes and anime.
 - ⚡ Technologies: React, React Native, NextJS, GraphQL

 "A sage will always be an eternal apprentice."